England

 How to explore The Snickelways of York, the narrow medieval passageways with the most delightful name!

-One of York’s many charming features is its collection of small, sometimes downright tiny, footpaths and alleyways.
 In fact, most of them you have to explore on foot because they are too small for vehicles.
+Yep!

 With names like Nether Hornpot Lane, Lady Peckett’s Yard, and Finkle Street, you’ll feel like you’re exploring another world.
+Exploring them is absolutely one thing you should do on your next trip to York.

 Earlier this year, I spent two days in York, as part of a 9 day trip to Scotland and England.
-Where I found one of the most delightful, engaging and unexpected adventures I’ve had while traveling in a long time…The Snickelway Trail.
+Where I found one of the most delightful, engaging, and unexpected adventures I’ve had while traveling in a long time…The Snickelway Trail.

+If you like wandering at a leisurely pace and taking in the details all around you, this is the perfect experience for you.
 Or if you’re curious by nature and just want to feel like a kid again, keep reading to learn a bit more about The Snickelways of York.

 Exploring The of Snickelways of York